Robinder Singh, MD

 He completed five years of General Surgery training at the State University of New York at Buffalo, where he served as chief resident during his final year.
 He expanded his post-graduate training for an additional year at Roswell Park Cancer Institute, where he completed a Head and Neck Oncology and Reconstructive Surgery Fellowship that was certified by the American Head and Neck Society.
 He went on to complete a three year fellowship in Plastic & Reconstructive Surgery at The Medical University of South Carolina, where he served as Chief Fellow during his final year.
 During this training period, he presented several of his clinical research studies at prestigious meetings around the country.

-Dr. Robinder Singh is board eligible by the American Board of Plastic Surgery and a candidate for membership for the American Society of Plastic Surgeons.
-Dr. Singh holds a certificate from the American Head and Neck Society.
+Dr. Robinder Singh is Double Board Certified by the American Board of Plastic Surgery and American Board of Surgery.
+He is a candidate for membership for the American Society of Plastic Surgeons.
+Dr. Singh also holds a certificate from the American Head and Neck Society.

 During his leisure time, he enjoys spending time with his wife, Dr. Pallavi Manvar-Singh, and his two, energetic and entertaining sons.
 He also likes working on vintage cars and playing soccer.
 He is currently on staff as an attending plastic surgeon at the following hospitals: